zautumnz/cozy/README.md

 You can see the implementation of the go-based standard-library beneath [evaluator/stdlib*](evaluator/), and several of these functions are documented in the various [examples/](examples/).

-**NOTE**: Parts of our standard-library are implemented in 100% pure monkey, and these are embedded in our compiled interpreter.
+**NOTE**: Parts of our standard-library are implemented in 100% pure cozy, and these are embedded in our compiled interpreter.
 The source of the functions can be viewed in [data/stdlib.mon](data/stdlib.mon).

-If you wish to make changes to the monkey-based standard-library you'll need to rebuild the interpreter after making your changes, to ensure they are bundled into the executable.
+If you wish to make changes to the cozy-based standard-library you'll need to rebuild the interpreter after making your changes, to ensure they are bundled into the executable.

 Nothing special is required, the following will suffice as you'd expect: